yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 {code}

 h2.
 The Approver Service Configuration
-The Approver Service Configuration using a {{polling-container}} running in a [None-Blocking mode|XAP8:Polling Container#Non-Blocking Receive Handler].
+The Approver Service Configuration using a `polling-container` running in a [None-Blocking mode|XAP8:Polling Container#Non-Blocking Receive Handler].
 This allows the Service to consume Data objects from any partition.
 {toggle-cloak:id=The Approver Service Configuration} *Click to view the Approver Service Configuration..*
 {gcloak:The Approver Service Configuration}
 {code:title=Approver mule.xml}